campanam/ADMIXTURE-stats/README.md

 # ADMIXTURE-stats

+Michael G. Campana, 2019
+Smithsonian Conservation Biology Institute
+Contact: campanam@si.edu

 CorrSieve helper scripts to calculate deltaK and perform Q-matrix correlations from ADMIXTURE output

-## Michael G. Campana, 2019

 ## Installation
 Ruby scripts do not need to be compiled in advance.
 Simply clone the scripts, make them executable, and move them to a desired execution location.